 These are mainly located in the City of London.
-For the UK-born ‘Anglo’ firms, London is the hub of their international operations, which can range from just a couple of strategically located offices to a sprawling global network.
+For the UK-founded ‘Anglo’ firms, London is the hub of their international operations, which can range from a couple of strategically located offices to a sprawling global network.

 Exclusively UK-based firms typically offer a broad commercial training, emphasising one or two specialist areas; some will also have a private client practice, reflecting longstanding relationships with wealthy individuals and trusts.

 Beyond London, the most active cities are Manchester, Birmingham, Leeds, Bristol, Liverpool, Cardiff, Newcastle and Nottingham.

 Boutiques are small firms, often made up of just a few people, which specialise in a niche area of law.